 What is Local SEO?

 The Local Pack appears at the top of the search engine results page (SERP) for a local search.
-It’s usually made up of three organic results—although ads can feature here—alongside a map with pins for each ranking business.
+Listings appear alongside a map with pins marking the location of each business.

-Being featured in Google’s Local Pack is one of the most important search goals for any local business.
-These three top-ranking results naturally enjoy the most clicks—and therefore the most website traffic—which can lead to higher sales and profits.
+Being featured in Google’s Local Pack is highly beneficial.
+These three top-ranking results naturally enjoy the most clicks, which can lead to higher sales and profits.

-The Local Finder is an extended list of GBPs for relevant local businesses.
+The Local Finder is an extended list of Business Profiles for local businesses relevant to the search.

 Clicking on the ‘More places’ button at the bottom of the Local Pack will take you through to the Local Finder: